 Biology and life history Little is known about the biology of white grubs that infest PNW potato fields.
-Research on this is needed, starting with which species are involved.
+Eggs are deposited in the ground and hatch as larvae that remain under the ground.
+They are rarely a problem in the PNW.

 Management-chemical control: HOME USE